SOUFFLE CUSTARD PIE – Low Carb, Keto, Gluten Free, Sugar Free

 Whisk the egg yolks and stevia powder in a bowl until pale yellow.

 Add the xanthan gum.
 Mix well.

 Bring the heavy cream to almost a simmer in a saucepan.
 Add to the egg yolk mixture.
 Quickly whisk to combine, and then transfer the mixture to the saucepan.

 Keep stirring the mixture with a spatula over low - medium heat.
 DON’T STOP!
-When it starts to thicken, keep stirring a bit more.
-It would only takes about 3 minutes to thicken.
+When it starts to thicken, stir 20 - 30 more seconds. (* t would only takes about 3 minutes to thicken.)

-Turn off the heat.
+Turn off the heat and stir 20 - 30 more seconds.
 Add the vanilla extract and mix well.

-(Strain the custard cream through a fine mesh sieve if necessary.)
+(Strain the custard cream through a fine mesh sieve if necessary to make it smooth.)
 Pour the custard into a tray and level out.

 Place a piece of cling wrap over the custard.
 Stick the wrap to the custard by pressing lightly to prevent a film from forming on top of the custard.

 Refrigerate for one hour.